tillitis/tkey-ssh-agent/README.md

 The larger C app is an ed25519 signer.

-You need `riscv32-elf-binutils`.
+To build you need the `clang`, `llvm` and `lld` packages installed.
+And they need to have risc32 support, check this with `llc --version | grep riscv32`.

-To build everything:
+Build everything:

 ```
 make